 Academics wasn’t my strong point in high school but I managed to scrape through and get into the university where I pursued a Bachelor of Science Degree.

-In my second year (sophomore) – that’s in 2014, I was reading some graphic novel called Maus by Art Spiegelman, which, I’m almost certain you’ve come across.
+In my sophomore year—that’s in 2014, I was reading a graphic novel called Maus by Art Spiegelman, which, I’m almost certain you’ve come across if you were in an American school.

 As I was reading, something fell off from the middle of the book.
 It was a tiny piece of folded-up paper and guess what it was?